youngancient/youngancient/README.md

 #### About
 Here are some basic things to know about YoungAncient 😎;

-- 🔭 I’m currently working majorly with Javascript and Typescript,
+- 🔭 I’m currently working majorly with Solidity, Ethers, Javascript and Typescript,
-- 🌱 I’m currently exploring Frontend Web development, Mobile App development, Web3 technologies and Open source,
+- 🌱 I’m currently exploring Open source, ZK protocols,and Formal verification.
 - 📫 How to reach me: Email: judetochyokoye@gmail.com.
 - 😄 Pronouns: He/Him/His,
 - ⚡ Fun fact: I love Reading articles📖 and writing ✍.